ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 As python code:

 {% highlight python %}
+# First, all the imports for the whole example
+from tqdm import tqdm_notebook import hashlib import pandas import scipy.stats from sklearn.metrics import mutual_info_score import statsmodels.api as sm

 def ab_split(id, salt, control_group_size):
     '''
     Returns 't' (for test) or 'c' (for control), based on the ID and salt.